soduco/space_time_lpp/README.md

 ## Installing

+Package currently only exist as development on github.
 Install package from github:

 ``` r
 library(remotes)
 install_github(repo = "soduco/space_time_lpp")
 ```

-## Distance computation between points on network and comparison with a random situation
+## Distance computation and comparison with a random situation

 A point pattern on planar network